AishwaryaPramod99/Aishwarya_Portfolio/final-project-part-three.md

 For my first visualization I created a plot that highlighted the impact on a daily basis but that seemed to cluttered so I went with exploring the impact over time in months and years.
 This gave more clarity as to see how it affected from a high level rather than daily change.
 From this it was evident that there was a steep decline in 2020 from the previous years and this might not be so interpretable from the daily chart.

-Finally I incorporated all the feedbacks that I received from every phase every phase and all the in-class critique sessions like:
+Finally I incorporated all the feedbacks that I received from every phase every phase and all the in-class critique sessions like:<br>
- Adding better visual clarity for the trend line graph by reducing the thickness of the line.
+ Adding better visual clarity for the trend line graph by reducing the thickness of the line. <br>
- Making all the colors consistent and also color-blind friendly.
+ Making all the colors consistent and also color-blind friendly. <br>
- Tying in a personal story to keep the narrative engaging for the audience.
+ Tying in a personal story to keep the narrative engaging for the audience. <br>
- Focusing on a researching the actual story behind the airlines industry rather than all businesses.
+ Focusing on a researching the actual story behind the airlines industry rather than all businesses. <br>
- Including time-series graphs to show the impact over time.
+ Including time-series graphs to show the impact over time. <br>
- Keeping only the data points on the graph and removing the other to avoid any confusion for the readers.
+ Keeping only the data points on the graph and removing the other to avoid any confusion for the readers. <br>

 Text here!